How to Connect Notion to Claude (5 Methods + Trade-Offs)

 Most use cases care much more about the first: getting context into Claude.
 That’s where semantic search and model-agnostic solutions (like Context Link) are especially useful, because you’re not writing back to Notion: you’re just pulling the right snippets into your AI conversations.

-The 4 Main Ways to Connect Notion to Claude
+The 5 Main Ways to Connect Notion to Claude

-We’ll walk through four approaches:
+We'll walk through five approaches:

 - Automation Platforms: Zapier / Make / Albato flows